 Digital Media introduces students to the use of digital technology as a practical and creative tool within the artistic process.
 Students explore a variety of digital resources and how they can be used to document, create and present artwork.
 Content includes image capturing and manipulation, a foundational understanding of creative software programs and finalizing digital content for presentation.

 ART 126 - Digital Media II

-3.0 Credit(s) Lecture 2 Lab/Clinical 2 Digital Media II builds on methods explored in Digital Media.
+Digital Media II builds on methods explored in Digital Media.
 Emphasis is placed on advanced imaging techniques, color theory, camera raw images, and discussion on copyright.